Renovation planning, on the go

 2. Ensure sufficient space around the island

-The overall size of your island is important, whether it is round, L-shaped (like the lovely island below), square, or rectangular.
+The overall size of your island is important, whether it is round, L-shaped, square, or rectangular.
 A large island in a small kitchen can overwhelm the space, while a small island in a large kitchen might feel insignificant.

 3. Choose a suitable countertop material